hapijs/joi/API.md

       value is the adjusted value to use.
 For example `(value) => value + 5` will add 5 to the resolved value.
 Note that the `adjust` feature will not perform any type validation on the adjusted value and it must match the value expected by the rule it is used in.
-    - Other options can also be passed based on what [`Hoek.reach`](https://github.com/hapijs/hoek/blob/master/API.md#reachobj-chain-options) supports.

 Note that references can only be used where explicitly supported such as in `valid()` or `invalid()` rules.
 If upwards (parents) references are needed, use [`object.assert()`](#objectassertref-schema-message).